drdaemos/xc5-docs/en/webinars_and_video_tutorials/webinar_4_-_11_nov_2014_-_basic_principles_of_cms_integration.md

 ## Step 1\.
 Create an empty module

-There is already {% link "an article" ref_KLBakhPi %} describing how you can achieve it.
+There is already {% link "an article" ref_TZnqVJsw %} describing how you can achieve it.
 I already have a module with developer ID **Tony** and module ID **CMSIntegration**.

 ## Step 2\.
 Point links to X-Cart installation

 It can be achieved by decoration of the `\XLite\Core\Converter` class that contains `buildURL()` method.
 This method is used throughout entire X-Cart code in order to build proper X-Cart URLs.

-We are running the {% link "following macro" ref_sOOo7DOJ#X-CartSDK-Decoratingclass %}:
+We are running the {% link "following macro" ref_HMDeHiJ8#X-CartSDK-Decoratingclass %}:

 {% highlight php %}{% raw %}
 ../../next-sdk/devkit/macros/decorate.php --module=Tony\\CMSIntegration --class=classes/XLite/Core/Converter.php